[FAQs] on Different Types of Capital and Share Issuance Methods

 Rights, limitations, restrictions applicable to sweat equity shares [Section 54(2)]: The rights, limitations, restrictions and provisions as are for the time being applicable to equity shares shall be applicable to the sweat equity shares issued and the holders of sweat equity shares shall rank pari passu (on an equal footing) with other equity shareholders

-FAQ 14.
-The share capital of Raney Ltd. is ` 30 Crore.
-‘Russel’ is appointed as the managing director of the company, the company wants to compensate him by issue of shares for supplying technical know-how without any cost.
+FAQ 15.
+The share capital of a company is ` 30 Crore.
+The managing director is appointed by the company and the company wants to compensate him by issuing shares for supplying technical know-how without any cost.
 In this context, answer the following:

 (i) Whether the company is allowed to allot such shares?